RobertAFranco/GojiraFight/GameProposal.md

       \\ Use display: grid; or display: flex; to layout the main game container.
       \\ Position and style the arena, character selection, health bars, and announcements to fit the design.
       \\ Make sure div.elements are stylized in CSS
+\\ Sprites/Characters
+   \\ Create character sprites using graphic design tools (jpg/gif/etc..)
+   \\ put sprites in appropriate formats (e.g., PNG) and organize them into directories.
+   \\ Create a sprite sheet if using multiple frames for animation.

 \\ Javascript Animation:
    \\ Write functions to handle:
        \\ Game initialization (e.g., start game, reset game).